YangDai2003/OpenNote-Compose/README.md

 - Room: A persistence library that provides an abstraction layer over SQLite.
 - Navigation: A library that simplifies the implementation of navigation in Android apps.
 - Material Icons: A library that provides Material Design icons.
+- ML Kit: A library used for OCR text recognition.
+- CameraX: A library used for custom camera functionality.

 ## Installation